dmfrodrigues/feup-plog-tp1/README.md

 ### Game state visualization

-On entering the game, you can choose to play the game (`1.`), see the instructions (`2.`) or quit (`0.`).
+On entering the game using the `play.` predicate (after consulting `game.pl`, obviously), you can choose to play the game (`1.`), see the instructions (`2.`) or quit (`0.`).
 We highly recommend reading the instructions, as they specify the correct input formats.
 If you choose to play the game, you are prompted to choose one of three game modes, or quit (`0.`):
 - Human vs Human (`1.`)
 - Human vs Computer (`2.`)
 - Computer vs Computer (`3.`)

 If you select `2.` or `3.` you are prompted about the difficulty level of the autonomous player (from 1 to 3).
-Then the game starts; the game state is shown at the beginning of each turn, and human players are prompted to introduce the information necessary to make up a complete move.
+Then the game starts; the game state is shown at the beginning of each turn (the round number is also tracked), and human players are prompted to introduce the information necessary to make up a complete move.
 If the move is invalid the player is reprompted.
 A player can press `q.` to quit a game.

-The following states were obtained by running `make svg`, which runs the PROLOG programs to print each state in a computer-friendly way, parses it using a python script and saves them as SVG images.
+The following states were obtained by running `make svg`, which runs the Prolog programs to print each state in JSON format, parse them using a python script and save them as SVG images.

 #### Initial state <!-- omit in toc -->